daxa-ai/pebblo/docs/gh_pages/installation.md

 pebblo
 ```

-Pebblo daemon now listens to localhost:8000 to accept Gen-AI application document snippets for inspection and reporting.
+Pebblo daemon now listens to `localhost:8000` to accept Gen-AI application data snippets for inspection and reporting.